itpartnersillinois/.github/pages/Code_Reviews.md

 ## Skipping Code Reviews

 There will be cases when you cannot review code (either everyone else is out or busy), or times when code reviews are impractical.
-If you need to skip code review, please contact the manager of your department and get permission first (Jeremy for College of Education; Chris, Meagan, or Aaron for Gies College of Business).
+If you need to skip code review, please post in the [ITP Developers - Code Review and Conversation channel](https://teams.microsoft.com/_?tenantId=44467e6f-462c-4ea2-823f-7800de5434e3#/school/conversations/ITP%20Developers%20-%20Code%20Review%20and%20Conversation?groupId=e7f43315-5065-401c-b665-e24eebc69e8d&threadId=19:70374f7fb97a46e3ae247fd825b20d6a@thread.skype&ctx=channel).

 [Back to Main](https://github.com/itpartnersillinois/tutorial/blob/main/README.md)